BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 51 ---

-![The logo for the Joint Committee of the European Supervisory Authorities, displayed in grey, sans-serif text on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of two European financial regulatory authorities side-by-side.
-On the left is the logo for ESMA, the European Securities and Markets Authority, featuring a circle of blue stars.
-On the right is the logo for EIOPA, the European Insurance and Occupational Pensions Authority, with a stylized blue cube design.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial screenshot showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The logo is a blue rectangle with the acronym "EBA" in large white letters on a stylized background, and the full name to the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

 that allows a fuller picture of the purpose and nature of the customer’s business to be